genepattern/AffySTExpressionFileCreator/docs/v2/index.md

 ## Requirements

-Requires the genepattern/affy-st-expression-file-creator:1 Docker image.
+Requires the genepattern/affy-st-expression-file-creator:2 Docker image which uses an R 4.0.4 base image.

 ## License